Alaska Asset Exemptions: What a Judgment Creditor Can Reach

 The Permanent Fund Dividend: Alaska’s Distinctive Target

 The mechanics reward a creditor who plans around the calendar.
 A levy or garnishment against a dividend cannot be accepted by the state before April 1 of the dividend year, so the timing of the filing matters, and a creditor who knows a debtor is a likely PFD recipient can position a levy to capture the reachable portion when it is paid.
 Certain claims reach even further than the ordinary eighty percent: child support, court-ordered restitution, and specified state-agency debts fall outside the protected slice, and government and court attachments can reach the full dividend.
-The figures and the priority rules sit in AS 43.23.065 and the related dividend statutes; confirm the current version, as the protected percentage has been the subject of repeated legislative proposals.
+The full list in AS 43.23.140(b) runs to nine categories, and subsection (c) ranks them in the order listed against each other and against assignments.
+Two mechanics in subsection (d) shape a creditor’s paperwork: a writ may be served on the commissioner by certified mail or by a licensed civilian process server using electronic execution, and once payment reaches the court the department must notify the debtor that they have “30 days from the date the notice is mailed” to object if a mistake has been made.
+Build that thirty-day window into the timeline.
+Confirm the current version before acting, as the protected percentage has been the subject of repeated legislative proposals.

 For asset-search purposes, the PFD is valuable precisely because it is regular and tied to residency.
 A debtor who has gone quiet on every other front may still be a dividend recipient, which both confirms Alaska residency and identifies a reachable asset on a known schedule.
 Confirming dividend eligibility is part of building the reachable-asset picture for an Alaska judgment.